 09:30: Briefing 1 – An Introduction to Coral Reefs, the ‘Rainforests of the Sea’

 10:00 – 11:00: Snorkel Session 1 – Start the Coral Reef Conservation Day Tour with a short snorkelling skills orientation (for those new to snorkelling) followed by a guided tour of a tropical reef providing you with a glimpse of the vast range of life found on a coral reef and why they are referred to as the ‘Rainforests of the Sea’.

 11:00 – 11:30 : Briefing 2 – Fish Identification.
 One of the key ways of understanding the health of a reef over time is by performing fish or coral species surveys to collect data on the volume and variety of species found.

-11:30 – 12:30: Snorkel session 2 – During this snorkeling session you will learn basic fish identification skills which will help you identify characteristics of local fish families and species.
+11:30 – 12:30: Snorkel session 2 – During this snorkelling session, you will learn basic fish identification skills, which will help you identify the characteristics of local fish families and species.
 During the lunch break, you’ll attempt to determine the identities of the fish species you see using fish identification slate/books and with the help of your PADI Snorkel Guide.

 12:45: Lunch at a cafe on an island in the Marine Park.

 14:00 – 14:30: Briefing 3 – Coral Reefs in Peril.
 Learn about threats impacting reefs – natural threats and human-induced factors.
 Find out simple actions everyone can take to help protect our reefs.